nginxinc/nginx-amplify-doc/amplify-guide.md

 Here is the list of caveats to look for if the PHP-FPM metrics are not being collected:

-  * Amplify Agent can't parse the PHP-FPM configuration (a possible workaround is to not have any ungrouped directives — moving ungrouped directives under [global] and pool section headers).
+  * Amplify Agent can't parse the PHP-FPM configuration.
+A possible workaround is to not have any ungrouped directives.
+Try to move any ungrouped directives under [global] and pool section headers.
   * No status enabled for any of the pools.
   * Different user IDs used by the agent and the PHP-FPM workers (or lack of a single group).
   * Wrong permissions for the PHP-FPM listen sockets.

+If checking the above issues didn't help, please enable the agent's debug log, restart the agent, wait a few minutes, and then create an issue via Intercom.
+Please attach the agent's debug log to the Intecom chat.

 With all of the above successfully configured, the end result should be an additional tab displayed on the **Graphs** page, with the pre-defined visualization of the PHP-FPM metrics.